dievus/lnkbomb/README.md

 The payload file is uploaded directly to the insecure file specified by the tester in the command line.
 The tester includes their IP address as well, which is written into the payload.

+Version 2.0 is a total rebuild of the tool and uses the pysmb library, permitting unauthenticated and authenticated payload drops.

 ## Python Usage
 Installing Lnkbomb